chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 ### 3. Deploy demo

-You will need to create a branch in your respository that is monitored by a Project Stack Pipeline.
+You will need to create a branch in your repository that is monitored by a Project Stack Pipeline.
 Project Stacks creates a deploy pipeline using CloudFormation that automates the deploy process.

 To include the weather api in the demo, sign up for a free account and obtain an api key from  an api key from openweathermap.com and store it in `parameterstorepath/apikey_weather` as a secret.
 Note that you can obtain the `parameterstorepath` by referring to **SSMParameterStore** in the **Outputs** section of the CloudFormation infrastructure stack used by this application.